 Each row in the output represents a backup image-that is, a set of backup files specific to a given backup of a named cluster on a given data node.
-Timestamp values are UTC.
-By default, each image is stored as a directory named /mcm_data/clusters/cluster_name/node_id/data/BACKUP/BACKUP-backup_id/ in the MySQL Cluster Manager installation directory.
+Timestamp values are in UTC.
+The backup image is saved in the folder BackupDataDir/BACKUP/BACKUP-Id, where BackupDataDir is a cluster parameter.
+If BackupDataDir is not specified, it takes up the value of DataDir, so that the image is stored in the directory Datadir/BACKUP/BACKUP-backup_id.

 It is possible to remove an unwanted backup from a given node by deleting this image directory and its contents.
 To remove a given backup completely, you must remove the corresponding image from each data node's BACKUP directory.
-You can do this as long as a backup or restore operation is not in progress; it is not necessary to stop the cluster or MySQL Cluster Manager agent prior to removing the images.
+You can do this as long as a backup or restore operation is not in progress.
+It is not necessary to stop the cluster or MySQL Cluster Manager agent prior to removing the images.